mikepan/GameEngineBook/text/04-Animation.md

 If the fast zooming of the lens still doesn't make everyone dizzy, it's time to animate the camera rotation.
 It's good to remember that while the rotation is a property of the camera object, the focal length is part of the camera datablock.
 As such, these transformations are stored in independent actions.
 Thus, we will need to create a new action (through keyframing the camera rotation) and set up a new Action actuator.

-\*\*\* Begin Numbered List

-1.Change the current frame to 1.
+1. Change the current frame to 1.

-2.Select the camera object.
+2. Select the camera object.

-3.With the mouse over the 3D viewport, invoke the Keyframe menu (I key) and select Rotation.
+3. With the mouse over the 3D viewport, invoke the Keyframe menu (I key) and select Rotation.

-4.Advance 5 frames.
+4. Advance 5 frames.

-5.Change camera rotation along its local Z axis by 60 degrees so it keeps looking forward but spinning (press R + Z + Z + 60).
+5. Change camera rotation along its local Z axis by 60 degrees so it keeps looking forward but spinning (press R + Z + Z + 60).

-6.Keyframe the rotation again.
+6. Keyframe the rotation again.

-7.Repeat the previous steps until you get (and keyframe) frame 30,which will complete a full loop of 360 degrees.
+7. Repeat the previous steps until you get (and keyframe) frame 30,which will complete a full loop of 360 degrees.

-8.Create an Action actuator.
+8. Create an Action actuator.
 Change frame range from 1 to 30.

-9.Set CameraAction.001 as the actuator Action.
+9. Set CameraAction.001 as the actuator Action.
 (This is the new action we created.)

-10.Link the And controller with this Action actuator.
+10. Link the And controller with this Action actuator.

-\*\*\* End Numbered List

 You can get this final file on _\Book\Chapter04\tutorials\pretutorial\_camera\_actions.blend_.